bryanesmith/expenses/README.md

   *Note*: if the value for `CONFIG_PATH` is relative, it should be relative to `api.php`, not `includes/config.inc.php`.

+  *Tip*: after setting the configuration in this file, remove write permissions for this file (e.g., `chmod a-w includes/config.inc.php`) in your development and production environments to avoid clobbering your settings while transferring files back and forth.

 5. Place the contents of `public_html` in any web-accessible directory.
 (Does not need to be the root of the web directory.)